mind0bender/den/README.md

 # Den - A collaborative platform

-Den is a webapp built for realtime seamless collaboration.
+Den is a web-app built for real-time seamless collaboration.
 Connect to den-servers and join video/audio calls and Jam boards.

 Help build stuff.